luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

 > # Quality Control of Aligned Reads
-Analyses now switch from command line to R studio.
  The main STAR output file for downstream analyses are **Aligned.sortedByCoord.out.bam** & **Log.final.out**.
 **out.mate1 files** are fastx files that are uncompressed and can be made smaller using gzip.

 After aligning and before performing downstream analyses check for:
 1. Excessive amounts of reads not aligned
-2. Obvious biases in the read distributions
+2. Obvious biases in the read distributions: 3' & 5' bias
 3. Similarity between replicate samples

 ### Alignment Assessments